superhero-7/AltDiffusion/README.md

 We release the checkpoints of AltDiffusion [m2](https://huggingface.co/BAAI/AltDiffusion), [m9](https://huggingface.co/BAAI/AltDiffusion-m9) and [m18](https://huggingface.co/BAAI/AltDiffusion-m18).

-news: Our paper is accepted by AAAI 2024.
+News: Our paper is accepted by AAAI 2024.

 ## 🏴 Introduction